vinsin2002/StarPlat/Home.md

 ### Installation Requirement
 ### Wiki Guidelines

 Notice that cloning this Wiki would point all the URLs to `/durwasa-chakraborty/StarPlat` which is a forked repository of the original `ashwina` Starplat.
-In order to point to the original one run the following command -
+In order to point to the Username one run the following command -

 ``` bash
 inserted_string="YOUR_NEW_USERNAME" # replace with your desired string